Learning Visually Interpretable Oscillator Networks for Soft Continuum Robots from Video: Results

 \subsection{Single and Multi-Step Prediction}

 We evaluate all trained networks on single-step and multi-step prediction tasks on validation trajectories.
 We initialize each model with an observation and its latent velocity (computed via central differences and forward-mode AD), then autoregressively predict the next 30 steps (\SI{0.5}{s}) by repeatedly applying the learned dynamics.
-Prediction errors denote the dynamic reconstruction loss, averaged over 50 randomly sampled validation trajectories per model.
-Single-step errors represent the MSE of the first predicted frame, while multi-step errors are averaged over all 30 prediction steps.
+All reported prediction errors are image MSEs between the predicted frame and the ground-truth observation.